Society News Headlines

 - The Astronomer Comet Page.

-There are no occultations of bright stars during February.
+Apart from the Jupiter event on the 23rd, there are no occultations of bright stars during February.